exo-addons/monitoring/README.md

 TODO
 ===============

--Export all metrics into csv file.
+- Export all metrics into csv file.
--Add a chart that displays all queries statistics.
+- Add a chart that displays all queries statistics.
--Add a chart to display details on a selected table entry.
+- Add a chart to display details on a selected table entry.